wp-plugins/rnd-video-chat/readme.txt

 = 1.1.0 =
 * Fixed the autoop error, Star was not showing due to letters being removed.

+= 1.1.2 =
+* Removed account as TinyChat have disabled this from being used unless logged in to their domain.

 == Social Sites ==